riskand/TOGAF-9.2-Acme-Enterprise/README.md

 The owner of Acme Enterprise is also a visionary entrepreneur who believes that it would be beneficial for society if the system can accommodate new and existing online retailers to expand their product offerings.
 She envisions that the new Acme system will provide an easy connection to new suppliers, fostering growth opportunities for all participants in the online retail ecosystem.

 </p>
-Following up the owner vision, John the lead System Architect proactively started to build Enterprise Architecture in collaborative way to address the new business goal.
-He choose to use TOGAF 9.2 Standard as framework to work with.
+To bring this vision to life, John, the lead architect, has proactively initiated the development of an Enterprise Architecture.
+He has chosen to utilize the TOGAF 9.2 Standard as the framework for this collaborative effort.

 <h3>Preliminary Phase</h3>
 </br>
 <h3>Phase A: Architecture Vision</h3>